Site Map

 Toxicity from vitamin D supplements

-The amount of supplemental vitamin D3 that would produce toxicity in healthy individuals is not known exactly.
-It would certainly vary from individual to individual.
+The amount of supplemental vitamin D3 that would produce toxicity in healthy individuals cannot be stated exactly, because it would vary from individual to individual.

 Evidence from accidental overdose of vitamin D in individuals and communities has given some indications.

-It appears from this evidence that human toxicity starts at around 40,000 IU per day, but only when taken continuously for at least three months.
+It appears from this evidence that human toxicity starts at around 40,000 IU per day, taken continuously for at least three months.
+But smaller doses, for even longer periods, might have the same effect.

-Some people have taken much larger doses than this, for even longer periods of time, without experiencing toxicity.
+Some people have taken even more than 40 ooo IU per day, for even longer periods of time, without experiencing toxicity.

 Protection against vitamin D toxicity